 As an example, here are some things that I consider myself to be good at:

-- Doing reptitive tasks without complaining (I actually find some of them relaxing!)
+- Doing repetitive tasks without complaining (I actually find some of them relaxing!)

 These are all things that I'm not the best at.
 I personally know different people that are better at each of these items than me.
 Hell, I even consider myself a good driver even though I totaled my car once in the past.

-But I still think I’m good at these things.
-And by listing these things, I’m reminded at why I am good enough as a person.
+But I still think I'm good at these things.
+And by listing these things, I'm reminded of why I am good enough as a person.

 4. Leave the past behind